zhiyuanshi/f2j-mode/README.md

 ## Interactive Commands

-`C-c C-r` will invoke `f2j` command and compile the source file.
-You can also `M-x quickrun` to compile and run the source file.
+`C-c C-r` will invoke `f2j` command to compile and run the source file.
+You can also `C-u C-u C-c C-r` to only compile the source file.

+`M-x quickrun-with-arg` can be used to specify command line options, e.g. `-m apply -m stack`.

 ## TODO